abought/imputationserver/docs/getting-started.md

 ### AES 256 encryption

-All Imputation Server results are encrypted by default.
-Please tick this checkbox if you want to use AES 256 encryption instead of the default encryption method.
+All Imputation Server results are returned as an encrypted `.zip` file by default.
+This option enables stronger AES 256 encryption instead of the default encryption method.
 Please note that AES encryption does not work with standard unzip programs.
-We recommend to use 7z instead.
+We recommend [7-zip](https://www.7-zip.org/download.html) instead.

 ## Start your imputation job